UniversalDevicesInc/udi_python_interface/API.md

 getNetworkInterface(), get the network interface the node server is running on.

+getLogLevel(), get the currently configured log level.
+This is the level that Polyglot has saved in it's database.
+The node server may have changed this directly without notifying Polyglot.

+setLogLevel(level), send the specified level to Polyglot to store in its database.
+This level will then be sent back to the node server and set as the current log level.

 runForever(), run the main message handling loop.
 This waits for messages from polyglot and appropriately notifies the node server.

 ### Creating nodes